-Photo of a semi-natural enclosure setup that is part of an experiment that I am conducting.
+Photo of a semi-natural enclosure setup that is part of an experiment that I conducted in 2017/2018.

-On August 1st, I will return to the Bendesky Lab at Columbia University as a (in the beginning) remote member researching inbreeding in the house mouse study by Barbara König.
-More soon!
+07/2020: I will return to the Bendesky Lab at Columbia University as a (in the beginning or so I thought) remote member researching inbreeding in the house mouse study by Barbara König.

 05/2020: I have successfully defended my PhD and will announce future plans soon!
 You can find my defence under the PhD Defence section.

 03/2020: I will defend my thesis virtually on May 19th!

 08/2019: I am back in Zurich and aim to finish my PhD in Q1/2020.

 06/2019: I will give a talk summarizing my results so far at Evolution 2019 in Providence, RI, USA.